lkemery/Nepe/README.md

 Balazar in edge of cave above the forest.

 I wound up in the place where we Long rested in the Book Lore of Larue.

+# March 30
+All characters separated in Larue
+Balazar in cave lost bag of holding, has Nepe's cloak and Aspens staff
+- find's Nepe's Lute

+Edge of the stream, with Aspens cloak and and missing my bracelet.
+I find the bag of holding.
+I start walking back towards the Great Elm tree.

+Aspen missing bracelet and cloak, she finds balazars weapons.

+Killed a Berzerker and add great axe added to bag of holding

+Aspen and Nepe Meet up and find Varys and Sarlel

+Hen egg size garnet, amethyst, aquamarine, pink tourmaline, ...., ....